Malta in the Eurovision Song Contest 2002

 The Eurovision Song Contest 2002 took place at Saku Suurhall in Tallinn, Estonia.

 The show was broadcast in Malta on TVM with commentary by John Bundy.[14][15]
-The Maltese spokesperson, who announced the Maltese votes during the show, was Yvette Portelli.
+PBS appointed Yvette Portelli as its spokesperson to announce the Maltese votes during the show.

 Voting